 Sarah Kline is Senior Residential Program Director for the Plymouth Meeting program (formerly Silver Springs).
 Sarah arrived in 2012 with experience working in the child welfare system as well as alternative school and in-home settings.
 Sarah received her Master's in Social Work from Widener University and is a Licensed Clinical Social Worker.
 Prior to the merger with theVillage, at Silver Springs, Sarah had served as a social worker and trauma therapist in the Residential Treatment Program and, most recently, as the Quality Assurance/Performance Improvement Supervisor.
 Sarah is committed to excellence and innovation in the services we provide, and to ensuring that evidence based practices are implemented and family-driven care is at the forefront of the Program.

-Taylor J. Harris, Senior Residential Program Director
+Taylor J. Harris, MS & M.Ed., Senior Residential Program Director

 Taylor J. Harris is the Senior Director of Residential Programs in Rosemont (formerly theVillage).
 Taylor started and ended his educational journey at Cheyney University, where he earned his BA in Criminal Justice, an MS in Adult & Continuing Education, and his M.Ed. in Education Administration.
 Taylor began his professional career working in Behavioral Health, and has worked in many settings including: Juvenile Detention Centers, Foster Care, and public and charter school systems.
 Taylor possess an overwhelming desire to improve the lives of youth, and encourages them to see their self-value.
 Taylor challenges his students to think and act differently, be individuals, and follow a different path not chosen by the negative stigmas of society.
 Taylor has been able to find success and help put his imprint on thousands of youth throughout Philadelphia.
 Taylor continues to be a champion for those who feel that they have no voice.
 He is excited to bring his passion, desire, and energy to Gemma Services, and to blaze a new path for our children and youth.